 Office: TLC 276

 Szafir develops interactive visualization systems and techniques for exploring large and complex data in domains ranging from biology to the humanities.
 Her work focuses on increasing the scalability and comprehensibility of information visualization by quantifying perception and cognition for design.
 She also explores how vision science might inform more effective visual interfaces for graphical technologies, including mobile devices and augmented reality.
-She was a Department of Energy BACTER Fellow, received an Honorable Mention for her dissertation from the IEEE Visualization and Graphics Pioneers, has been awarded Best Paper Awards at IEEE VIS and CIC and has worked with Google and Tableau Research.
-She is an affiliate in the Computer Science Department and the Center for Research Data and Digital Scholarship and a fellow in the Institute of Cognitive Science.
+She was a Department of Energy BACTER Fellow, received an Honorable Mention for her dissertation from the IEEE Visualization and Graphics Pioneers, has been awarded Best Paper Awards at IEEE VIS and CIC, and was named to the 2018 Forbes 30-Under-30 for Science.
+She is an affiliate in the Computer Science Department and the Center for Research Data and Digital Scholarship and a fellow in the Institute of Cognitive Science and ATLAS Institute.

 Thanks for your interest in CU Boulder’s College of Media, Communication and Information.
 We welcome your questions or comments and will respond as quickly as possible.